inno-devops-labs/S24-core-course-labs/app_python/README.md

  sanic server:app
 ```

 If everything goes well, you will see startup logs with message`Starting worker [...]`.
-You can now see an html page with moscow time at `localhost:8000`
+You can now see html page with moscow time at `localhost:8000`